adaskal/Final-Project/README.md

 This is a simple reaction time test.
 The test is meant to test the reaction time to a box pop up as well as a sound.
 For the first test the player must click the box and hit enter as soon as he/she sees it pop up.
 For the second test he/she must wait until the sound finishes playing to click and hit enter on the box.
 The final code is just a quick way to compare your results.

 Typing test:
 The player is given a passage to type.
 When the player finishes typing the passage, their results (WPM, accuracy, time) are printed.
-If their WPM is in the top 3 entries, their name is added to the leaderboard.
+If their WPM is in the top 3 entries and their accuracy is >= 75%, their name is added to the leaderboard.